75 Sylvan Street, Suite B-102

 METROWEST REGION, MA

 Hospice Services: With support from our hospice team, terminally ill patients may remain at home at the end of life, surrounded by family and friends.
 If residing at home is no longer an option, we provide hospice services for patients in over 100 long-term care or assisted-living facilities.
-Patients who cannot remain at home and need specialized care can be admitted to the Kaplan Family Hospice House, or the Greater Boston Hospice House (opening late 2017)..
-Our Hospice House's provide three levels of care: inpatient, respite and residential.
+Patients who cannot remain at home and need specialized care can be admitted to the Kaplan Family Hospice House in Danvers or the Care Dimensions Hospice House in Lincoln.

 Palliative Care is offered to patients who suffer from advanced and progressive life-limiting illness, but do not meet the criteria for hospice care.
 Palliative care provides patient and family-centered care that focuses on improving quality of life through pain and symptom management while also addressing the patient’s emotional, social and spiritual needs.

 Specialized Programs: We offer specialized clinical programs for patients with advanced dementia, cardiac and respiratory diseases.
-In addition, we provide programs tailored to the needs of adults with developmental disabilities, veterans and members of the Jewish faith.
+In addition, we provide programs tailored to the needs of adults with developmental disabilities, and veterans.

 Pediatric Hospice and Palliative Care: Our pediatric program is highly specialized and serves children with life-limiting conditions.
 We have an open access philosophy that allows pediatric patients to continue receiving curative treatments while enrolled in hospice.
 Care Dimensions is the only dedicated pediatric hospice and palliative program for children in the state.